-Editor's Note: This guide is an abridged version of an article that was originally published in 2002 in our annual publication SkyWatch.
+Editor's Note: This guide is an abridged version of an article on types of telescopes that was originally published in 2002 in our annual publication SkyWatch.
 The article is just as useful now as it was then, outlining the key aspects of telescopes that you'll want to pay attention to when considering a purchase.
 The emphasis would probably be a bit different if it were written today, though; in particular, Go To drives have become much cheaper, better, and easier to use over the last decade.

 To hear advice straight from the experts and see different modern models, see our Guide to Buying a Telescope, part of Sky & Telescope's Skywatching Series.
 And for detailed observing advice every month, consider subscribing to Sky & Telescope.

-An Introduction on How to Choose a Telescope
+How to Choose a Telescope for Beginners

 Whether you're seriously considering buying your first telescope or just daydreaming about it, this guide will help you narrow your options.
 First we'll explore the types of telescopes available, and then we'll discuss their key features — the size of the primary lens or mirror, type of mount, portability, computerization, and accessories.
 We'll also look at the tradeoffs, because every instrument has its advantages and disadvantages.

 Before you buy anything, you must determine what's important to you.
 What do you most want to look at?
 How dark is your sky?
 How experienced an observer are you?
 How much to you want to spend?
 What storage space do you have, and how much weight do you want to carry?
 Answer these key questions, familiarize yourself with what's on the market, and you'll be well on your way to choosing a telescope that will satisfy you for many years to come.